 Experimental Jetset is an Amsterdam-based graphic design studio founded in 1997 by Marieke Stolk, Erwin Brinkers and Danny van den Dungen.
-Focusing on printed matter and site-specific installations, EJ had worked on projects for a wide variety of institutes, including Stedelijk Museum Amsterdam, Centre Pompidou, Dutch Post Group, and Whitney Museum of American Art.
+Focusing on printed matter and site-specific installations, EJ has worked on projects for a wide variety of institutes, including Stedelijk Museum Amsterdam, Centre Pompidou, Dutch Post Group, and Whitney Museum of American Art.
 Experimental Jetset taught at the Gerrit Rietveld Academie (Amsterdam) between 2000 and 2013, and are currently tutors at Werkplaats Typografie (Arnhem).

-Superstructure opened at Design Hub on Friday 16 March and ran until Saturday 5 May.
-The Melbourne Art Book Fair, curated by Megan Patty, NGV Publications Manager took place from Friday 16 March to Sunday 18 March at the National Gallery of Victoria, with Experimental Jetset presenting a full-day symposium on Thursday 15 March, the first day of Melbourne Design Week.
+Superstructure opened at Design Hub Gallery on Friday 16 March and ran until Saturday 5 May.
+The Melbourne Art Book Fair, curated by Megan Patty NGV Publications Manager, took place from Friday 16 March to Sunday 18 March at the National Gallery of Victoria, with Experimental Jetset presenting a full-day symposium on Thursday 15 March, the first day of Melbourne Design Week.

 Experimental Jetset - Superstructure was conceived and designed by Experimental Jetset, Netherlands.

-Presented by RMIT Design Hub in collaboration with the National Gallery of Victoria.
+Presented by RMIT Design Hub Gallery in collaboration with the National Gallery of Victoria.

 Curatorium: Megan Patty (National Gallery of Victoria); Brad Haylock, Kate Rhodes, Fleur Watson (RMIT University).